tarazis/Active-Paths-in-Streaming-Graphs/README.md

 # EECS4080
-This is a baseline implementation for an attempt to solve the problem of maintaining Active Paths in Streaming Graphs
+Baseline implementation for finding active connected components in streaming graphs

+##How to run: